-I broke the routes into 5 groups, roughly based on the number of water bottles (bidons) it would take you to finish the route:
+I broke the routes into 5 groups, roughly based on difficulty as described by the number of water bottles (bidons) you may need to finish the route:

-Once we had that list, I organized it into a progressive schedule of 55 rides.
-(That is 11 weeks of 5 rides per week if you follow Monica’s schedule–or you can complete it in under 8 weeks if you ride every day.)
+Once we had that list, I organized it into a progressive schedule of 60 rides.
+(That is 12 weeks of 5 rides per week, or you can complete it in under 9 weeks if you ride every day.)

 The schedule doesn’t tell you specifically which route to ride, until the very end when we’re on the hardest routes Zwift has to offer.
 Instead, it will have you choose a route from the list based on bidon count–so you may need to select a 2-bidon route for the day, or a 4-bidon route, or perhaps 2 different 1-bidon routes!

 The schedule begins with easy efforts, having you ride just one or two of the easy 1 bidon routes per day.
 The idea here is that even a beginning cyclist could take on this challenge.

 But as it builds to the 3 bidon routes, we intersperse difficult rides with recovery rides, so your body can properly recover.
 Remember: you don’t get stronger while you ride, you get stronger afterward when your body recovers!
 So take it easy on the recovery days (which have a grey background in the schedule) so your body can be strong for the harder rides.